Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Erling Berntsen (age 28) and Johan Johansen (age 39), both Norwegian.

-According to Page 5, Topdalsfjord left New York on May 16, but returned that same day, departing again on May 26 for San Juan, where she arrived June 1.
+According to Page 5, Topdalsfjord left New York for San Juan on May 16, but returned that same day - A. Hague indicates she had been involved in a collision; no further details are available.
+She left New York again on May 26, arriving San Juan June 1.
 See also Page 6, from which we learn that she went home to Norway in Oct.-1945.

-x The ON convoys are available and will be added to individual pages in my Convoys section in due course, along with further details on each.
+x The ON convoys will be added to individual pages in my Convoys section in due course, along with further details on each.
 In the meantime, the ships sailing in them (and escorts) are named in the section listing ships in all ON convoys.
-As will be seen, they all had several Norwegian ships.
-All the MKS and KMS convoys will also be added, but for now, see the section listing ships in MKS convoys and ships in KMS convoys.
-Note also that the entire HX series will be updated and completed (including the already existing convoys - some have already been updated), see ships in all HX convoys.
+All the MKS and KMS convoys will also be added, but for now, see ships in MKS convoys and ships in KMS convoys.
+Additionally, the entire HX series will be updated and completed (including the already existing convoys - some have already been updated), see ships in all HX convoys.

-For more details on the other Norwegian ships named on this page, please see the alphabet index below, or go to the Master Ship Index
+More details on the other Norwegian ships named on this page can be found via the alphabet index below, or go to the Master Ship Index

 POST WAR: